-This 16 inch harmonic minor flute carries a classical anointing that draws you into a dreamy place where composition and entertainment flow effortlessly.
-The Vivaldi Minor Flute has a distinct old world renaissance voice.
+New!
+The Vivaldi Minor carries a classical anointing that draws you into a dreamy place where composition and entertainment flow effortlessly.
+This amazing flute has a distinct old world renaissance voice.
 It is very creative and easy to improvise with.
 Listen to Cembalo below.
 (Cembalo means Harpsichord)

 With gorgeous, rich tones, this flute seems to be great for creative folks who want to improvise.
 I recently recorded it with some Brazilian Music and was totally blown away by its creative ability to fit so well in that venue.
 Listen to, 'Oh, Brazil' below.

 For years I have made the amazingly creative Vivaldi Minor in Bamboo.
 Then I made some in beautiful Cocobolo wood.
-We have just made our first 5 Vivaldi Flutes in Carbon Fiber.
+We have just made our first professionally tuned Vivaldi Flutes in Carbon Fiber.

 Comes with a flute lesson and a flute bag.